kaviara-14/Ansible-Learning/README.md

 Mantain Multiple servers

-1. Ansible used Push Mechanism
+1. Ansible using Push Mechanism
 2. AgentLess
 3. Dynamic Inventory concept
 4. It uses yaml file to write the code in Ansible